-So after the attractive, under 25 yo old single lady at the counter took my order, I looked around and the place was still pretty empty (it was before the lunch time rush), so I asked permission to ask her a question?
+After the attractive, under 25 yo old single lady (I knew she was single because the sign said she couldn’t be married, right? ;-)) at the counter took my order, (in nearly perfect English, of course) I looked around and the place was still pretty empty (it was before the lunch time rush), so I asked permission to ask her a question.

 “What does that requirement mean, College Level?
-Do you need a degree, or just some college.?
+Do you need a college degree, or just some college courses.?

 “Sir, for a while.
 I’ll run and get the manager.”